Revolution Bars Group: Background

 It was founded by Roy Ellis and Neil Macleod, who had met in London in the 1980s.
 They opened their first bar in Ashton-under-Lyne in 1991, with nightclubs and a music venue following soon after.
 In 1996 they moved away from the previously unbranded bars and clubs to start the Revolution chain, with vodka being featured as the principal product.

 In 2000, the company floated on the Alternative Investment Market, by this point having 21 bars.
 It was bought out in 2006 by Alchemy Partners amid competition from Regent Inns and Ultimate Leisure.
 The deal valued the company at £42.5m.

 The company was ranked 25th in the 2013 The Sunday Times 100 Best Companies to Work For list, and employs about 1,800 people.
 Its turnover in the year ending June 2008 was expected to be £71m with profits of £11m.
 In 2013, Phill Danks became CEO of Revolution Bars Group.

 In August 2017, Revolution Bars Group rejected a merger proposal from nightclub operator Deltic Group, saying Deltic's offer was "not in the best interests of shareholders at this time".
 In response, Deltic Group said it wanted to appeal directly to shareholders, proposing that existing Revolution shareholders would own 65% of the new company, while Deltic would own the remaining 35%.
 Revolution Bars Group said it instead preferred a £101.5m takeover offer by Slug and Lettuce owner Stonegate.

+On March 25, 2024, Revolution Bars announced plans for emergency fundraising and the closure of a quarter of its venues, which threatens hundreds of jobs, as it seeks a sale amid financial challenges.